Skip to content

 }

-The mAP (Mean Average Precision) and mAR (Mean Average Recall) for the previous situation can be calculated as follows:
+The mAP (Mean Average Precision) and mAR (Mean Average Recall) for this scenario are computed using OD-Metrics as follows.

 simple_example